Mountainous Distillation Tradition

 Santa Catarina Albarradas

-The name “Santa Catarina” refers to Saint Catherine of Alexandria, a revered Catholic saint and martyr, while “Albarradas” was the term Spaniards used for the defensive parapets built by indigenous people using stones for protection against enemies.
+The name Santa Catarina refers to Saint Catherine of Alexandria, a saint and martyr venerated in the Catholic tradition, while Albarradas was the name given by the Spaniards to the defensive stone parapets built by the indigenous people to protect themselves from their enemies.